Zacks Investment Research Lowers GenMark Diagnostics (NASDAQ:GNMK) to Hold

-Zacks Investment Research downgraded shares of GenMark Diagnostics (NASDAQ:GNMK) from a buy rating to a hold rating in a research report report published on Wednesday morning, Zacks.com reports.
+GenMark Diagnostics (NASDAQ:GNMK) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research report issued on Tuesday, Zacks.com reports.

 According to Zacks, “GenMark Diagnostics, Inc. is a molecular diagnostics company focused on developing and commercializing its proprietary eSensor(R) detection technology.
 The eSensor® XT-8 system is the second generation in GenMark Dx’s eSensor® platform, utilizing electrochemical detection technology to detect nucleic acids on a microarray.
 The XT-8 System enables multiplex detection of DNA and RNA targets.
 The Company has developed four diagnostic tests for use with its XT-8 System.
 Its Cystic Fibrosis Genotyping Test, which detects pre-conception risks of cystic fibrosis, and its Warfarin Sensitivity Test, which determines an individual’s ability to metabolize the oral anticoagulant warfarin, have received FDA clearance.
 It has also developed a Respiratory Viral Panel Test, which detects the presence of major respiratory viruses, and a Thrombosis Risk Test, which detects an individual’s increased risk of blood clots.
 GenMark Diagnostics, Inc. is based in Pasadena, California. “

-A number of other brokerages also recently commented on GNMK.
-Canaccord Genuity restated a buy rating and issued a $9.00 target price on shares of GenMark Diagnostics in a research note on Wednesday, March 11th.
-Raymond James downgraded GenMark Diagnostics from an outperform rating to a market perform rating in a research report on Tuesday, February 11th.
-ValuEngine upgraded GenMark Diagnostics from a hold rating to a buy rating in a research report on Tuesday, February 25th.
-Needham & Company LLC reiterated a buy rating and set a $11.00 price target on shares of GenMark Diagnostics in a research report on Tuesday, April 7th.
-Finally, BidaskClub upgraded GenMark Diagnostics from a sell rating to a hold rating in a research report on Friday, April 17th.
-Three equities research analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
-The stock presently has a consensus rating of Buy and an average target price of $9.13.
+Several other analysts have also recently weighed in on GNMK.
+Canaccord Genuity reaffirmed a “buy” rating and issued a $9.00 target price on shares of GenMark Diagnostics in a report on Wednesday, March 11th.
+Needham & Company LLC reaffirmed a “buy” rating and issued a $11.00 target price on shares of GenMark Diagnostics in a report on Tuesday, April 7th.
+BidaskClub raised shares of GenMark Diagnostics from a “hold” rating to a “buy” rating in a report on Saturday.
+Raymond James cut shares of GenMark Diagnostics from an “outperform” rating to a “market perform” rating in a report on Tuesday, February 11th.
+Finally, ValuEngine raised shares of GenMark Diagnostics from a “hold” rating to a “buy” rating in a report on Tuesday, February 25th.
+Three equities research analysts have rated the stock with a hold rating and four have given a buy rating to the company.
+The company presently has an average rating of “Buy” and a consensus price target of $9.13.

 GenMark Diagnostics (NASDAQ:GNMK) last issued its earnings results on Monday, March 2nd.
-The medical equipment provider reported ($0.17) EPS for the quarter, missing analysts’ consensus estimates of ($0.16) by ($0.01).
-GenMark Diagnostics had a negative return on equity of 315.97% and a negative net margin of 53.79%.
-The company had revenue of $27.20 million during the quarter, compared to analysts’ expectations of $27.13 million.
-As a group, equities analysts anticipate that GenMark Diagnostics will post -0.58 EPS for the current fiscal year.
+The medical equipment provider reported ($0.17) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.16) by ($0.01).
+The firm had revenue of $27.20 million during the quarter, compared to analyst estimates of $27.13 million.
+GenMark Diagnostics had a negative net margin of 53.79% and a negative return on equity of 315.97%.
+On average, sell-side analysts predict that GenMark Diagnostics will post -0.58 earnings per share for the current year.

 About GenMark Diagnostics